-Whether you opt for Money Market Accounts, CDs or both, you'll find that Discover offers the interest rates, flexibility and added features you need for managing your assets.
-Discover's CDs, for example, feature great rates with guaranteed returns, flexible terms and the opportunity to transfer interest to another Discover deposit account.
-With Discover Money Market Account, you'll enjoy competitive returns with easy access to your cash anytime.
+Whether you opt for Money Market Accounts, CDs or both, you’ll find that Discover offers the interest rates, flexibility and added features you need for managing your assets.
+Discover’s CDs, for example, feature great rates with guaranteed returns, flexible terms and the opportunity to transfer interest to another Discover deposit account.
+With a Discover Money Market Account, you’ll enjoy competitive returns with easy access to your cash1.

 A Safety Net

 Both Money Market and CD deposits are insured by the Federal Deposit Insurance Corporation (FDIC) at an insured financial institution such as Discover up to the maximum allowed by law.

 The differences between Money Market Accounts and CDs center on interest rates, the potential for conveniences such as check writing, and your ability to make withdrawals without incurring a penalty.
 That’s why Discover gives you so many convenient choices.

 - Interest rates.
 If you like the certainty of a fixed rate of interest, consider a CD.
 Historically, most CDs have paid a fixed rate, often higher than Money Market Accounts and other savings vehicles.
 At Discover, the interest rate offered by a CD is determined at the time you deposit your money.
 Most financial institutions offer higher rates of interest on CDs with longer terms.
 Interest rates on Money Market Accounts, in contrast, fluctuate depending on market conditions.